googleads/aw-reporting/README.md

 # AdWords API Reporting Sync

-:warning: **WARNING: This project is no longer maintained.
-This repository will be removed on or after 15th May 2021.
-See the [Google Ads API Documentation](https://developers.google.com/google-ads/api/docs/start) to learn more about using the Google Ads API.**
+:warning: **WARNING: This project has reached its end of life, and no new features will be added.
+We will sunset this project on 30 Apr 2022, and will continue to maintain the project and provide bug fixes until then.
+We recommend using the [BigQuery Data Transfer Service for Google Ads](https://cloud.google.com/bigquery-transfer/docs/adwords-transfer) which provides similar functionality.**

 ## Overview